 Currently, Mr. Ely lives in Maryland.
 He has a bachelor of science in business administration, information systems from The York College of Pennsylvania.

-As CTO, Mr. Pradheeshan (Prad) Coomaraswamy focuses on helping ERP’s client needs by leveraging proven technical solutions in Cyber Security, Cognitive Computing, Agile DevOps, Software as a Services (SaaS), and Big Data Analytics.
+As CTO and President of Digital Services, Mr. Pradheeshan (Prad) Coomaraswamy focuses on helping ERP’s client needs by leveraging proven technical solutions in Cyber Security, Cognitive Computing, Agile DevOps, Software as a Services (SaaS), and Big Data Analytics.
 He also leads ERP’s Information Technology(IT) business unit and oversees the day to day operations of all IT programs.

 Under his leadership, ERP has aligned its technical solutions with the increasingly pressing needs of the Federal Government, honing in on modernization and cost reduction.
 Over the past three years, ERP has not only achieved CMMI DEV Maturity Level 5, but the company has also successfully incorporated an Agile blueprint into every aspect of its solution delivery framework, thanks largely in part to Mr. Coomaraswamy’s work.
 For the US Air Force Medical Readiness Decision Support System, ERP recently delivered a 45% improvement on product development velocity — and a 35% reduction in operational costs by using data driven process optimization.